elephantscale/es-training-new/course-outlines/ai-nlp-consulting.md

     - You can re-use generic text understanding training done by others

 ## Skills Gap
-* But the technology requires understanding
+* New technology requires understanding
 * Since the technology breakthroughs are based on years of research and improvements
-    - They presents challenges in understanding and correct implementations
+    - They present challenges in understanding and correct implementations
 * Training helps but still leaves a big need for hand-holding
 * Compare this to watching figure skating
     * You will be able to appreciate